GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 --container-env=RABBITMQ_DEFAULT_USER=user,RABBITMQ_DEFAULT_PASS=abc123
 ```

-For the purpose of this tutorial, you want to be able to quickly demonstrate some of the hybrid nature of this pattern and so are going to expose this VM to the internet, but you will only relay data to it over the instance private IP address, which simulates the private network link in the above architecture diagram.
+For the purpose of this tutorial, you want to be able to quickly demonstrate some of the hybrid nature of this pattern.
+As such, you are going to expose this VM to the internet but will only relay data to it over the instance private IP address, simulating the private network link in the above architecture diagram.

 To allow you to connect to this broker to verify traffic flow, allow connections to it with a firewall rule: